ocklund/optoviva/README.md

 # Optoviva

-Web app that allows a user to quickly find out which area in a city is the optimal place to live, based on the user's preferences.
+Web app that allows a user to quickly find out which area in a city is the optimal place to live in, based on the user's preferences.

 Tech used: